-On this day, 55 years ago, on a chilly afternoon in the White House Rose Garden, US Treasury Secretary Douglas Dillon presented my father with the Exceptional Service Award in the presence of President Johnson, Treasury and Secret Service officials, the press, our family, and others.
+On this day, 55 years ago, on a chilly morning in the White House Rose Garden, US Treasury Secretary Douglas Dillon presented my father with the Exceptional Service Award in the presence of President Johnson, Treasury and Secret Service officials, the press, our family, and others.

 The citation read: